 Schedule 1 Begins for Phased-In Professional Pest Advisors (PPA): Fall is a great time to scout for wireworms and grubs.
-If you require a Pest Assessment Report (PAR) for the purchase of Class 12 Pesticides (NNI treated corn and soybean seed) for next year’s growing season.
+A Pest Assessment Report (PAR) is required for the purchase of Class 12 Pesticides (NNI treated corn and soybean seed) for next year’s growing season.
 A PAR is valid for 12 months from the time the assessment was completed.

 Anyone certified through the IPM course at www.ipmcertified.ca can conduct the PAR each year until the year that their farm property lands within one of the schedules.

 Schedule 1 begins on August 31, 2017 until August 30, 2018.
 Those farm properties that are in the counties listed under Schedule 1 will require a PPA to conduct their next Pest Assessment Report (See Table 1, below).
 This does not mean that a PAR is revoked and a new one is required.
 However, once the PAR expires after 12 months, the next PAR must be completed by a PPA.